 Letter From an IDF Soldier in Gaza

-The following is a letter written by Jonathan, a 24-year-old who grew up in suburban Maryland, to his family.
-He is currently in Israel serving in the Israeli Defense Forces as a sergeant in the Givati Brigade.
+The following is a letter written by a 24-year-old who grew up in suburban Maryland, to his family.
+He served in Israel serving in the Israeli Defense Forces as a sergeant in the Givati Brigade.
 He is one of hundreds of American volunteer soldiers in the IDF known as “lone soldiers.”
-His unit has served in Gaza during Operation Protective Edge.

-Since I came out of Gaza I have stopped reading the international news.
-Some say we act disproportionately and with disregard for Gazan civilian life, and some outright say we are monsters and commit genocide.
+As antisemites everywhere begin to distort the truth, blame Israel for acting disproportionately and with disregard for Gazan civilian life, some outright say we are monsters and commit genocide.

 I returned to base on the other side of the country within a couple of hours to receive orders.
 We were on high alert on the Gaza border.
-Hamas had started shooting rockets again and were threatening terror attacks within Israel.
+Hamas started shooting rockets again and continue threatening terror attacks within Israel.

-As we spent weeks guarding the Gaza border with Israel we received donations of food, clothing, and toiletries from Israelis and Jews all around the world.
-The donations poured in and the support letters and children’s drawings we received made us smile.
+As we spend our every ounce of energy guarding the Gaza border with Israel, we are blessed with donations of food, clothing, and toiletries from Israelis and Jews all around the world.
+Donations being made by everyone wanting to give to the war effort, and the support letters and children’s drawings we received made us smile.

-As the weeks continued and the rocket fire worsened we prepared for a ground operation.
+As the weeks continue and the rocket fire threatens our sanity and our spirit, we the soldiers prepare for a ground operation.

-After not seeing home for over a month, we entered Gaza with the mission to destroy the elaborate tunnel infrastructure Hamas had built to infiltrate Israel and carry out attacks on settlements in Southern Israel.
+We enter Gaza with the mission to destroy the terrorist centers, disable their network, stop their infiltrations, take out their elaborate tunnel infrastructure and stop their ability to continue carrying out attacks on settlements in Southern Israel.

 We would have rather been home with family and friends like normal kids our age in other countries; eating Mom’s cooking, playing guitar, going out to a bar with friends, spending a day on the beach.
 None of us wanted war, but when Israel was under attack we were proud to be able to defend the country we love.